-1. LDZ TRANSPORTATION CHARGES EFFECTIVE FROM 1 OCTOBER 2007
+2. LDZ TRANSPORTATION CHARGES EFFECTIVE FROM 1 OCTOBER 2007

-1.1 Introduction
+2.1 Introduction

-This publication sets out the LDZ transportation charges which apply from 1 October 2007 for the use of Northern Gas Networks Limited Network, as required by Standard Special Condition A4 of the Gas Transporter Licence.
-These are published separately from the NTS transportation charges, which can be found on the National Grid website.
-The charges are set to comply with the price control arrangements from 1 April 2007.
-This document does not override or vary any of the statutory, licence or Network Code obligations.
+This publication gives notice of the LDZ transportation charges which will apply from 1 October 2007 for the use of Scotland Gas Networks plc gas distribution network, as required by the Network Code and Standard Special Condition A4 of the Gas Transporter Licence.
+The LDZ system charges and the LDZ customer charges set out in this document are 23.9% higher than the charges set at 1 October 2006.
+This document does not override or vary any of the statutory, licence or Network Code obligations upon Scotland Gas Networks plc.